Omk-Anand/HoloLib/README.md

 - **Precision Motions:** Built-in support for relative movements, turn-to-point, turn-to-heading, circle curves, and single-side swing turns.

 ### 5. Driver Replay System
-Log driver actions during practice runs and replay them with absolute precision during the autonomous period.
-The logger tracks joystick inputs and EKF positions, while the replay engine reconstructs driver movements, giving you a repeatable autonomous macro system.
+Log driver actions during practice runs and replay them during the autonomous period.
+The logger EKF positions, while the replay engine reconstructs driver movements, giving you a repeatable autonomous macro system.
+**Currently the replay system only logs positions and velocities, joystick mapping iws not enabled as to avoid buffer**
 ---

 ## Project Structure